Autumn’s Impact on IAQ: Understanding How Fall Weather Affects Indoor Air Quality and Your Health

 Fall is officially here.
 As the days start to get cooler, nights grow longer, and leaves begin to fall, one thing you may not be thinking about is your Buffalo home’s indoor air quality.
 Should you?
 Is indoor air quality better or worse in the fall?

-What is Indoor Air Quality and Why Does it Matter?
+What Is Indoor Air Quality and Why Does It Matter?

 Indoor air quality refers to the air quality within and around buildings and structures, especially as it relates to the health and comfort of building occupants (EPA).
 Poor indoor air quality has been linked to continued sickness, reduced productivity, and impaired learning and thought processes.
 There can be short-term and long-term effects.
 Immediate effects typically are similar to those of colds and other viral infections, while some long-term effects may include respiratory diseases, heart disease, cancer, and more.